TopengDev/Env-Setup/README.md

 - Download and install this font https://github.com/microsoft/cascadia-code/releases
 "Cascadia Code PL"
 "Cascadia Mono PL"
--Add this line to settings.json(access it from the sttings GUI) in the profiles-default section
+- Add this line to settings.json(access it from the sttings GUI) in the profiles-default section
 >"fontFace": "Cascadia Code PL"
 ### Git (Version control system)
 download from the official link https://git-scm.com/ for newest version.